sunquan8094/FBMessageSearch/README.md

 To run on a UNIX terminal, type:
 `fbmsgscript (directory) (regexes)`

 `(directory)` is where the messages.htm file is located relative to the root directory. `(regexes)` may consist of multiple expressions separated by spaces.
+If there are more than one expressions, they will be individually evaulated.

 Update as of last commit:
 - Support for regex `|` operator has been added.